1) NETWORKING & NETWORK PARTNER SUPPORT

 IDENTIFIED NEED: Whilst the NFN is happy to work with people from all faith backgrounds, it has Christian foundations.
 As such, the Network Team believes that prayer is an essential part of the work.

-In addition, the NFN relies on the prayer support of individuals and churches in the execution of their daily tasks.
-We are grateful for the team of people that prays weekly for us and the work that we and the Network Partners do nationwide.
+PORTFOLIO DESCRIPTION: The NFN relies on the prayer support of individuals and churches in the execution of their daily tasks and the work that we and the Network Partners do around the world.
+We are grateful for the team of prayer warriors who pray weekly.

 IDENTIFIED NEED: The urgency of the Trafficking problem needs to be brought to the attention of key South African role players.
 These role players can determine how Trafficking cases are addressed as well as the recourses that are designated to fighting this crime.